sulu/sulu-docs/reference/twig-extensions/functions/sulu_meta_seo.rst

     This documentation is a incomplete.

 .. note::

-    This method is deprecated, use :doc:`sulu_seo` instead
+    This method was replaced by :doc:`sulu_seo`, which is also already deprecated.
+Use the predefined template as described in :doc:`../../../book/twig`.

 Return SEO metatags with fallbacks